-S. No. Name of academic Program Intake Duration 1 B.Tech. in Polymer Science & Chemical Technology 60 4 years 2 M.Tech. in Polymer Technology 20(FT)+10(PT) 2 years 3 Ph.D.
-Degree program (Both Full time and Part time) APR 3 years minimum
+S. No. Name of Academic Program Intake Duration 1.
+B. Tech. in Polymer Science & Chemical Technology 62 4 years 2.
+M. Tech. in Polymer Technology (Both Full time and Part time) 25 2 years 3.
+Ph.D.
+Degree program (Both Full time and Part time) - 3years minimum

-In addition, the department provides fundamental knowledge of Applied Chemistry to all the first year engineering students of B.Tech.
-Degree and also offers large numbers of Elective Courses for the final year students of all the branches of B.Tech.
-Degree programs.
-Both B. Tech. & M.Tech courses are interdisciplinary and highly industry oriented.
-A large number of its alumni are occupying prestigious positions in India and abroad.
-The department has undertaken and completed successfully large numbers of research and industry projects funded by AICTE, CSIR, UGC, DRDO, DST, BARC etc. Active national and international collaborations for R&D activities in different fields have been established by the department.
-More than 60 students have already completed their Ph.D. degree.
-The faculty members and students of the department have published over 600 research papers in national and international journals of high impact factors.
-The faculty members of the department have also published books in various fields of chemistry and polymers.
-The faculty members supervise Ph.D. and UG/PG projects in: Pharmaceutical Chemistry, Medicinal Chemistry, Bio-nano-interface, Bioactive Glasses, Bio-active agents, Wound Dressings, Hydrogels, Polyureathane Foams, Conducting Polymers, Organic/ Polymer Solar Cells, etc.
+In addition, the department provides fundamental knowledge of Applied Chemistry to all the first year students of B. Tech. programs and also offers large numbers of Elective Courses for them.
+Both B.Tech. and M. Tech. courses are interdisciplinary and highly industry oriented.
+Our alumni are occupying prestigious positions in India and abroad.
+The faculty members of the department has undertaken and completed successfully consultancy projects and research projects in diverse fields funded by different government agencies like AICTE, CSIR, UGC, DRDO, DST, DAE etc. The major research areas are Pharmaceutical Chemistry, Medicinal Chemistry, Bio-nano-interface, Bioactive Glasses, Wound Dressings, Hydrogels, Polyureathane Foams, Conducting Polymers, Organic/ Polymer Solar Cells, etc. in which our PG and doctoral students are excelling beyond imagination.
+The department has established active national and international collaborations for R&D activities in different fields.
+The outcome of the R &D activities have been published as research papers in national and international journals of high impact factors.
+The faculty have also authored books and book chapters in various fields of chemistry and polymers.

-The department has 17 well-established laboratories.
-The main laboratories are: Applied Chemistry, Polymer Chemistry, Polymer Testing & Characterization, Polymer Processing, Chemical Technology, Chemical Reaction Engineering, Instrumentation, Heat Transfer, Mass Transfer, Fibre Technology, Computer Aided Design and Research Labs.
-All UG/PG students and Research Scholars carry out their projects in these laboratories jointly with experts from industry and teachers of the department.

-The department conducts annual technical festival TATVA in which the students and experts from industry participate in academic deliberations to enhance Industry-academic interactions.
-In addition, department also undertakes consultancy projects with various industries.

-The department also has Students Chapters of industry oriented professional bodies viz., Indian Plastics Institute (IPI) and Indian Institute of Chemical Engineers (IIChE).
-Invited talks of experts from Industry and Academia are regularly arranged for the students.
+The department has 17 well-established instructional and research laboratories to develop practical skills in the areas of Applied Chemistry, Polymer Chemistry, Polymer Testing and Characterization, Polymer Processing, Chemical Technology, Chemical Reaction Engineering, Textile Technology, Instrumentation, Heat and Mass Transfer, Fibre Technology, etc. These laboratories facilitates R&D activities at UG and PG level.
+The department conducts annual technical festival TATVA in which the students and experts from industry participate in academic deliberations to enhance industry-institute interactions.
+The department also has Students Chapters of industry oriented professional bodies viz., Indian Plastics Institute (IPI), Society of Plastic Engineers (SPE) and Indian Institute of Chemical Engineers (IIChE).
+Invited talks of experts from Industry and Academia are regularly arranged for students.

-The department is planning to introduce M.Sc.
-(Chemistry) program and also to establish the following facilities:

-- 1. State-of-art Central Instrumentation Facility for R&D - 2.
-Test facilities for polymers products to generate revenue for the university.
+Department has recently established State-of-the-art central Instrumentation Facility for R&D and planning to introduce following academic programs:

+- 1. M. Tech.
+(Chemical Technology) - 2.
+M. Sc.
+(Chemistry with specialization in Physical, Inorganic, Organic)